-Neumeister is a brand design agency.
-We were founded in Stockholm in 2006.
-In 2013 we opened in Malmö, too.
+Neumeister is a brand design agency founded in Stockholm in 2006.
+In 2013 we opened in Malmö too.
 We help companies of all sizes develop their brands and businesses.
 Over the course of time, we have gained invaluable experience and knowledge in a variety of industries.

 Our field of work is regarded as creative.
 However, we don’t believe in thinking outside the box.
-By that, we mean that we are driven by logic and business sense to develop relevant solutions that build and sustain our clients’ ideas, products or services.
+We are driven by logic and business sense to develop relevant solutions for our clients.
 As a result, we don’t fear routines that respect budgets, honor deadlines and keep everyone on target.
 In fact, we have created a few routines ourselves.

 There is a story behind every brand design.
 And we respect these stories.
 We understand the significance of design and how it can come to define a brand or product.
 A revision is sometimes all that’s necessary.
 So we start at the beginning by breaking down the existing design to examine the importance of each individual component.
 This method ensures a solid foundation for a revision that remains loyal to the brand’s legacy, but that also aspires to something new.
 An understated update.
 Maybe it was enough.
 But, what if we pushed a bit more?

 We learn about a brand’s background through Revision.
 Evolution is about taking it a step further.
 The perception of a brand’s visual expression changes in time with the world around it.
 In Evolution, we take this transformation seriously as we explore where the brand is going and what tomorrow will look like.
 Always keeping in mind where it came from.

 Revolution is a big word.
 But at this stage in the process, it’s our duty to think big.
 If Revision is about challenging the status quo and Evolution is about challenging the brief, then Revolution is about challenging ourselves.
 And we do it with a design solution that is not only unexpected, but surprisingly obvious, too.